iSkore/The-Arbiter/README.md

 The Arbiter is a HTML routing and analytics system for front-end applications and websites.
 (based on ExpressJS Route handling and React-like loading - for front-end only)

 The Arbiter preloads pages into memory and swaps pages into a container.
-This **significantly** increases render time and page navigation.
+This **significantly** decreases render time and page navigation.
 Custom page-specific rendering can be done in one of three states: `preRender`, `onRender`, `postRender`.

 ------